jordansybesma/KeyAttendance/docs/server.md

 ### certbot

-Certbot is a program used to obtain and renew SSL certificates through letsencrypt.org.
+Certbot is a program used to obtain and renew TLS certificates through letsencrypt.org.
 These certificates are trusted by the current versions of all major browsers, and, most importantly, are free.

 #### Important Files

-* `/etc/letsencrypt/live/sitename/fullchain.pem`: the ssl certificate
+* `/etc/letsencrypt/live/sitename/fullchain.pem`: the TLS certificate
-* `/etc/letsencrypt/live/sitename/fullchain.pem`: the ssl certificate key
+* `/etc/letsencrypt/live/sitename/fullchain.pem`: the TLS certificate key